-- Do not cut these wires.
+- Do not cut any of the supplied wires.
 If you cut any wire, you cannot obtain a refund or exchange on this product.
 However, RadioShack will provide warranty service if you cut a wire and find the product is defective. - If the connectors on your vehicle's auto sound system are not compatible with the amplifier's connectors, you might need an adapter harness to complete the connections.
-RadioShack stores sell adapter harnesses for most vehicles.
+Your local RadioShack store has adapter harnesses for most vehicles.

 You might need additional wire, depending on your individual auto sound system, to complete the connections.
-Your local RadioShack store carries a full line of wire and wire management accessories.
+Your local RadioShack store has a variety of wire and wire accessories.